MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 ### Start Tracking My Expenses

 Right now I'm walking blindfolded.
 I don't know what I spend my money on so I have no idea what or where I can reduce my spending.
-I've made a list of some things I can immediately unsubscribe from and some bad habits I can work on.
+I've made a list of things I can immediately unsubscribe from and bad habits I can work on.
 But other than that I simply don't know.

 So my first action should be _learning to see_.
 I need to start tracking all my expenses so I know what I am spending money on.
 There seems to be some apps and services that can help do this but from what I have gathered they work mostly in the US.
 So I will go with a simple spreadsheet.
-I think this makes sense though as the goal is to make my spending habits so simple that they are easy to track.
+I think this makes fine sense though.
+The goal is to make my spending habits so simple that they are easy to track.

 ### Financial Freedom &ne; Early Retirement

 I don't know if I want early retirement.
 Or how soon.
 I don't even know if it is possible with the lifestyle I want.
 But that does not mean I can't build more financial freedom and stability.
 Right now I need a pay-check every month.
-I have some savings but if I suddenly stopped receiving monthly income from my job I would not last too long (social security is great in my country so I would not suffer).
+I have some savings but if I suddenly stopped receiving monthly income from my job I would not last too long with my current lifestyle (social security is great in my country so I would not suffer).
 This fact means that I do not have much financial freedom or stability.
 I do have some.
 More than I would have with no savings at all.
 But I still depend on my job.
 I want to build more financial freedom so I can depend less and less on a full time job trading time for money.

 # Curiosity

 During my two think weeks I read a lot of stuff that was not directly related to any of the topics I had set out to study.
 I read about artificial intelligence, [blockchain](http://karpathy.github.io/2021/06/21/blockchain/), [biohacking](http://karpathy.github.io/2020/06/11/biohacking-lite/), [github pages](https://pages.github.com/), [a climbing trip report from Kyrgyzstan](https://docs.google.com/document/d/1o2MOKEik3qubS1Sd4k5aWFf3dejFQHTMjYe-seAg1WI) (related [video](https://www.youtube.com/watch?v=UVOGl7wtRz4)), and much more.
 I also brainstormed a whole bunch of small projects I would love to do.

 But then I felt bad.
 I was using (wasting) my time on topics that were not on the list I set out to explore.
-And here's something about me: I only function when everything fits into the bigger picture.
+And here's something you should know about me---I only function when everything fits into the bigger picture.
 If I'm working on a project or reading about something, I need to be able to explain myself why.
-And usually I solve that by putting the activity into a category.
+And usually I solve that by putting all activities into categories.
 If I'm running I'm doing it for my health, fitness, and often to clear my head.
 If I'm journaling in the morning I'm doing it for personal growth.
 When I'm going to work I do it for money and fulfillment.

 And now I had all these different categories that did not fit into my bigger picture.
 I'm not going to write or create videos about blockchain.
 And I'm not going to develop anything on it either.
 So why bother?

 Because something inside me wanted to.
 And that something was _curiosity_.

 As I though more about my conflicting feelings I realized what was driving me.
-I was curious about artificial intelligence and blockchain, even if I knew that I would not use that knowledge for anything specific.
+I was curious about artificial intelligence and blockchain technology, even if I knew that I would not use that knowledge for anything specific.
 But I now had my category. _Curiosity._ I could put smaller topics and projects under this umbrella and it would silence the voice telling me I was wasting my time.
-My next question: is curiosity worth pursuing?
+My next question---was curiosity worth pursuing?

 Turns out the answer is yes.
 Big yes.